 Due to its beautiful weather, relaxed vibe, and friendly cosmopolitan mix of people – Ibiza is a very popular place to relocate or own a holiday home.
 In October 2022, the Balearic Islands and Formentera were confirmed as the most expensive region and municipality to buy a new home in September 2022 in Spain, according to the quarterly report released by the real estate portal pisos.com.
 The islands top the quarterly ranking with an average price of 3,605 per square metre and Formentera leads the list of the most expensive municipalities in the country with 9,849 euros per square metre.
 However, comparatively residents of the island do not report higher salaries, as they perhaps are offered in their big-city counterparts, Madrid and Barcelona (the two other most expensive zones on the list).
 Those who can earn more working in the hospitality industry in Ibiza than in any other part of Spain – often do not secure all-year-round contracts – meaning there exists a discrepancy between wages and rent/mortgage payments.
 Check out our article, The prices of existing Ibiza houses have increased – to find out more.

-Notorious through-out the world for it’s unfavourably high club entry and drinks prices, the island of Ibiza has a reputation for catering to tourists.
-This doesn’t mean there aren’t alternatives, deals for residents and options that are not so expensive or that going out (i.e. in the winter you will not be charged as much) but be aware, that especially during the high season, a night out in a club or restaurant is likely to leave you digging deep into your pockets.
-You can find some more economical alternatives if you search a little bit harder, for example check out this article 3 Great Places to Eat in Ibiza for Under 10€.
+Notorious throughout the world for its unfavourably high club entry and drinks prices, the island of Ibiza has a reputation for catering to tourists.
+This doesn’t mean there aren’t alternatives, deals for residents, and options that are not so expensive or that going out (i.e. in the winter you will not be charged as much) but be aware that especially during the high season, a night out in a club or restaurant is likely to leave you digging deep into your pockets.
+You can find some more economical alternatives if you search a little bit harder.